marnec/ML/docs/pages/ML-45-DeepLearningRNN3.md

 * A single nearby word: a **skip-gram model**; a simple model that works surprising well

 ## Word2Vec
 The Word2Vec algorithm ([Mikolov et al., 2013](https://arxiv.org/abs/1301.3781)) is a simpler and thus more computationally efficient way of learning word embeddings compared to the algorithm examined so far.
-The Word2Vec algorithm is built on two alternative models the **skip-gram** model and the **CBow model** (Continuous Backwards model).
+The Word2Vec algorithm is built on two alternative models the **skip-gram** model and the **CBow model** (Continuous Bag Of Words model).

 The skip-gram model generates a number of context-to-target pairs.
 The CBow model uses the surrounding context from a middle word.